About Caritas Christi Hospice

 Caritas Christi History

-The Sisters of Charity sailed from Ireland to Australia in 1838 and established several hospitals and hospices, including St Vincent’s Hospital Melbourne in 1893.
+The Sisters of Charity sailed from Ireland to Australia in 1889 and established several hospitals and hospices, including St Vincent’s Hospital Melbourne in 1893.
 In the 1930s, there was a shortage of beds at the hospital, leading to the early discharge of many homeless and terminally ill people.
-The Sisters responded to this urgent need by establishing the Caritas Christi hospice in Kew in 1938.
+The Sisters responded to this urgent need by establishing the Caritas Christi Hospice in Kew in 1938.

 Caritas has always been renowned for its beautiful gardens and superb views, providing peace and calm to residents at a very vulnerable time.